tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Jia, Yunzhe, et al. "Improving the Quality of Explanations with Local Embedding Perturbations." _Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining_.
 2019.***
 	- [Paper Link](https://people.eng.unimelb.edu.au/baileyj/papers/KDD2019.pdf)
 	- propose a local intrinsic dimensionality (LID) based locality constraint.
-Based on this, we then propose a new neighborhood generation method.
+Based on this, we then propose a new neighborhood 	u,edjikk,generation method.
 Our method first fits a local embedding/subspace around a given instance using the LID of the test instance as the target dimensionality, then generates neighbors in the local embedding and projects them back to the original space.
 	- **Paper:** Jia, Yunzhe, et al popose a local model-agnostic methods which genrates a embedding around a given instance called a local instrinsic dimensionality.
 ### Example-based explantions: <a name="example_agnostic"></a>
 * ***Wachter, Sandra, Brent Mittelstadt, and Chris Russell.
 "Counterfactual explanations without opening the black box: Automated decisions and the GDPR." _Harv.
 JL & Tech._ 31 (2017): 841.***